jbostoen/iTop-custom-extensions/docs/support plan.md

 Future:
-- currently planned version for iTop seems to be 2.6.x and 2.7.x, so not expecting major changes when it comes to compatibility.
+- currently planned versions for iTop seems to be 2.6.x up to 2.8.x, so not expecting major changes when it comes to compatibility.
 *IF* I move to iTop 2.6.x, the same scenario as above will be used.
 Also, the legacy branch for 2.4.x will then be completely removed.